Kirkby train crash: Rail Accident Investigation Branch investigation

 At 18:51:22, the driver acknowledged an AWS warning for a fixed distant signal sign and a sign warning of the upcoming 15 mph speed restriction.
-At 18:51:34, a WhatsApp message was sent from the driver's phone; one second later, the train passed under the M57 motorway, which is around 900 metres away from Kirkby station and is used by Merseyrail as a landmark to start braking for the station.
+At 18:51:34, a WhatsApp message was sent from the driver's phone; one second later, the train passed over the M57 motorway, which is around 900 m away from Kirkby station and is used by Merseyrail as a landmark to start braking for the station.
 The driver did not start braking at this point, and the train was travelling at 42 mph when it passed over the set of TPWS loops protecting the 15 mph speed restriction at 18:51:58.
 This was below the trigger speed of 53 mph, so the system was not activated.

 The train passed the start of the 15 mph speed restriction at 18:52:14, still travelling at 41 mph.
-At 18:52:17, the driver applied the emergency brakes around 110 metres before the buffer stops.
+At 18:52:17, the driver applied the emergency brakes around 110 m before the buffer stops.
 Three seconds later, the train passed over the set of TPWS loops protecting the buffer stops at 39 mph.
 This was above the trigger speed of 12.5 mph and activated the system, but this had no effect as the emergency brakes had already been applied by the driver manually.
 Four seconds later, the train crashed into the buffer stops at 29 mph.

 The driver stated that at some point between Fazakerley and Kirkby, the contents of his bag located on the opposite end of the cab had fallen onto the floor, and that he had reached over to retrieve the items.
 As a result of the design of the train's cab, this meant that the driver would have lost almost all view of the track whilst he did this.